 - Return your drawer keys

-- Seniors should plan to complete 5 periods of service in the first marking period, 15 in the second, and 10 in the third or 30 periods for the entire semester.
+- Seniors should plan to complete 10 periods of service in each marking period or obtain an equivalent number of points through other means.
 More periods will result in a higher grade — fewer periods, a lower grade.

 - Students may perform additional periods of service to substitute for the St. Joseph's College Poster Session or NYCSEF in the event of illness or failure to qualify.